arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 ### Starting the development server.

-Once we have set up your Django project and app, we can start the development server to test your code.
+Once we have set up our Django project and app, we can start the development server to test our code.
 To start the Django dev server, open a terminal and navigate to the root directory of our Django project.
 Then, enter the following command:

 ```bash
 python manage.py runserver
 ```

-This will start the Django dev server on the default port (8000) and we can access it by visiting http://localhost:8000 in your web browser.
+This will start the Django dev server on the default port (8000) and we can access it by visiting http://localhost:8000 in our web browser.
 If you need to run the server on a different port, you can specify it as an argument to the runserver command:

 ```bash
 python manage.py runserver 8080